skip navigation

 Understanding the future of Content

 Securing access to relevant air content and capabilities in the most efficient manner requires a multi-sourced approach.
 By leveraging all available channels and providers (legacy and emerging), travelers and travel programs will have access to relevant content as well as the capabilities to support travelers and travel program needs.
-CWT is working closely with our technology partners to deliver scalable solutions for NDC content leveraging APIs.
+CWT is working closely with our technology partners to deliver scalable solutions for NDC content leveraging airline APIs at the heart of their distribution platforms.

 Understanding the future of display